General Information

 (For the telephone code of major Chinese cities, please click HERE).

-• Mainland China: on the right
+• Continental China: on the right

 • Hong Kong: on the left